Cubs vs. Reds Player Props Betting Odds

 Bellinger Stats

-- Bellinger has picked up at least one hit in two straight games.
-In his last five games he is batting .333 with a double and two walks.
+- Bellinger takes a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .316 with a double, a home run, two walks and three RBI.

 Bellinger Recent Games